 Here, we present a procedure for evaluating the role of labeling in categorization.
 By presenting 2-year-olds with a realistic mix of labeled and unlabeled exemplars, we demonstrate that very young children are capable of learning in semi-supervised environments, extending work with adults and older children24, 25.
 Thus, this method offers a resolution to the paradox posed above: if even a few labeled exemplars can spark category learning, then labels can be both rare and powerful.

 Critical aspects of this paradigm include the use of novel artificial stimuli and short trials, both of which make the task appropriately challenging and engaging for 2-year-olds.
-In addition, using an eye-tracker, rather than hand-coding infant looking behaviors, provides richer and more precise data on participants’ eye gaze; this richness and precision enables the implementation of time-course measures such as the cluster-based permutation analysis.
+In addition, using an eye-tracker, rather than hand-coding infant looking behavior, provides richer and more precise data on participants’ eye gaze; this richness and precision enables the implementation of time-course measures such as the cluster-based permutation analysis.

 The central advantages of the familiarization-test paradigm are its straightforward assessment of category learning and its simplicity as a passive looking task.
 That is, the task directly tests category learning, rather than relying on more complex measures like naming behavior or inductive inferences 3, 26, 27.
 Moreover, because familiarization-test tasks can be administered across a broad developmental range (e.g., from 3 months to 3 years), they offer an opportunity to identify developmental continuity and change.